VeraVisions/nuclide/Documentation/Sound/SoundDefs.md

 # Sound: soundDef
-Nuclide mimics the sound defintion spec from **idTech 4** somewhat, albeit with some changes/enhancements.
+Nuclide mimics the sound defintion spec from **id Tech 4** somewhat, albeit with some changes/enhancements.
 We call them **soundDefs**.

-**The elevator pitch**: To allow for more control over the sounds than what was previously allowed in idTech engines we also allow designers to drop sounds into the game without having to set some common parameters every time.
+**The elevator pitch**: To allow for more control over the sounds than what was previously allowed in id Tech engines we also allow designers to drop sounds into the game without having to set some common parameters every time.

 Instead of directly calling which .wav or .ogg file to play, we tell it